 There are 30 episodes total; 29 are currently available.

 Yes, choices will carry over.
 Just make sure that you’re using the same browser and that you don’t clear your cache or erase your history.

 Even if you close your browser by accident in the middle of an episode, you can resume where you left off by selecting “Resume Suspended Data” from the main menu.

 Yes.
-On the chapter select screen, press “O”, “P”, “E”, and “N” keys at the same time to display all currently-available chapters.
+On the chapter select screen, if you have no save data, there's an extra option at the bottom of the screen that can help you get caught up.
 Please note that if you skip directly to a chapter without playing the ones before it, you won’t have any choices to carry over.
 You can re-make your choices by using the "Catch-Up Tool" (in the Extras menu).

-If the game won’t run, contact the official Exit/Corners Twitter account or post on the subreddit.
+If the game won’t run, contact the official Exit/Corners Twitter account or post on the subreddit/Discord server.
 I’ll do my best to troubleshoot and get back to you as fast as I can.

 There is no desktop version of Exit/Corners at this time.
 I would like to release one at some point, perhaps once every episode has been released.
 If you’re interested in a desktop version, let me know!

 Though the game is free, there are still ways you can support the project.

 First, be sure to give us a follow on social media: currently, that's Twitter, Reddit, and Discord (discord.gg/HA8Vtzk).
 This helps more than you know.